RamamAgarwal/Dead_Reckoning_Robot/README.md

-# Project-Dead_Reckoning_Robot
+🚗 Project-Dead_Reckoning_Robot 🤖

-This project includes a self-autonomous robot which uses dead-reckoning as a localization technique to identify its current position using pre-determined measures like speed, distance and time.
+Welcome to the Dead Reckoning Robot project!
+This exciting initiative demonstrates a self-autonomous robot that uses dead-reckoning as its primary localization technique.
+By leveraging speed, distance, and time, the robot estimates its position and navigates in an environment.
+It's powered by an ESP32 microcontroller and equipped with a VL53L0X distance sensor, all working together to build a probabilistic mapping system.

-## Project Overview
+📜 Project Overview

-This project aims to develop a probabilistic mapping system for a robot powered by an ESP32 microcontroller and equipped with a VL53L0X distance sensor.
-It facilitates real-time, interactive mapping of the robot's environment using a log-odds probability method, and visually tracks the robot's position and surroundings during operation.
+This project aims to create an interactive and real-time mapping system for a robot, utilizing probabilistic methods to track its position and surroundings.
+By combining the ESP32 microcontroller and VL53L0X sensor, we use the log-odds probability technique to generate an interactive environment map.
+The robot's journey is visualized in real-time on a grid, giving users full control and insight into its movements and mapped surroundings.

-## Hardware Requirements
+🛠️ Hardware Requirements

-ESP32 Microcontroller
+ESP32 Microcontroller - The brain of the robot!

-VL53L0X Distance Sensor
+VL53L0X Distance Sensor - Measures distance for environment scanning.

-DC Motors with Motor Driver
+DC Motors with Motor Driver - Enables movement of the robot.

-Wireless Connectivity
+Wireless Connectivity - For communication between the robot and the Python application.

-## Software Requirements
+💻 Software Requirements

 ESP32 Firmware

-Enables the ESP32 to function as a Wi-Fi access point Manages motor controls, sensor data acquisition, and command processing Python Mapping Application
+Makes the ESP32 function as a Wi-Fi access point

+Manages motor control, sensor data acquisition, and command processing

-Displays a real-time interactive grid of the robot's environment Performs probabilistic mapping of the surroundings Allows robot movement via keyboard controls
+Python Mapping Application

+Real-time interactive mapping of the robot’s environment

+Visualizes robot's movement and surroundings

-## Key Features
+✨ Key Features

+Log-odds Mapping Algorithm
-Log-odds Mapping Algorithm: Uses probabilistic logic to represent the environment's state based on sensor data.
+Uses probabilistic logic to represent the environment based on sensor data.

+Interactive Grid Visualization
-Interactive Grid Visualization: A real-time graphical representation of the robot's environment, with dynamic updates.
+A real-time graphical representation of the robot's environment, constantly updated.

+Real-Time Data Processing
-Real-Time Data Processing: Continuous updates to the robot's position and sensor readings.
+Continuous updates for position tracking and sensor readings.

+Customizable Parameters
-Customizable Parameters: Allows users to adjust grid size, cell size, sensor settings, and mapping tolerances.
+Adjust grid size, cell size, sensor settings, and mapping tolerances to suit your needs.

+Visualized Robot Movement
-Visualized Robot Movement: Tracks the robot’s position on the grid as it moves.
+Track the robot’s position on the grid as it navigates in real time.

-## Prerequisites
+📋 Prerequisites
 Hardware

 ESP32 Development Board

 VL53L0X Distance Sensor

-Motor Driver
+Motor Driver (L298N or equivalent)

 DC Motors

 Software

-Python 3.7 or higher
+Python 3.7+

-## Required Libraries:
+Required Libraries
-matplotlib
-numpy
-socket
-keyboard

-## Usage
+pip install matplotlib numpy socket keyboard

+⚙️ Setup Instructions
-Setting up the ESP32
+1. Setting up the ESP32

-Enter the Wi-Fi credentials in the ESP32 firmware.
+Enter your Wi-Fi credentials in the ESP32 firmware.

-Upload the firmware to the ESP32.
+Upload the firmware to your ESP32 board.

-Ensure the ESP32 is broadcasting a Wi-Fi network.
+The ESP32 will now broadcast its own Wi-Fi network.

-Running the Mapping Program
+2. Running the Mapping Program

 Connect to the ESP32’s Wi-Fi network.

 Execute the Python script:
-bash
-Copy

 python robot_mapper.py

 Follow the on-screen instructions to:

 Configure mapping parameters

-Control the robot’s movement
+Control the robot's movement

-Visualize the mapping process
+Visualize the mapping process in real-time

-Keyboard Controls
+🎮 Keyboard Controls

 Arrow Keys: Move the robot

-'R': Capture a sensor reading
+R: Capture a sensor reading

-'ESC': Stop the robot and exit the program Customizable Mapping Settings
+ESC: Stop the robot and exit the program

+⚙️ Customizable Mapping Settings

-The application provides options to configure:
+The application allows you to fine-tune various parameters, including:

-Grid size and resolution
-Sensor position
+Grid Size: Adjust the map's scale.

+Sensor Position: Fine-tune the sensor’s location on the robot.

-Initial probability values
+Initial Probability Values: Set starting values for grid cells.

-Tolerance for measurement uncertainty
+Measurement Uncertainty: Tweak tolerance for sensor inaccuracies.

-Probabilistic Mapping Process
+🔎 Probabilistic Mapping Process

-The system applies log-odds transformation to:
+The system utilizes a log-odds transformation to:

-Address sensor inaccuracies
+Handle sensor inaccuracies: Ensures more reliable mapping.

-Adjust cell probabilities based on readings
+Adjust cell probabilities based on real-time sensor data.

+Map the environment probabilistically, accounting for uncertainty in readings.

-Represent the environment probabilistically Visualization Features
+📊 Visualization Features

-Dynamic grid display
-Color-coded probability heatmap for environment representation Real-time position updates of the robot on the map
+Dynamic Grid Display: Real-time map updates as the robot moves.

+Color-coded Heatmap: Represent the environment with probability values.

+Real-time Position Updates: Track the robot’s location as it navigates.

+🌱 Future Enhancements

+This project is a work-in-progress!
+Potential improvements could include:

+Adding more sensors for better mapping accuracy.

+Implementing path planning and obstacle avoidance.

+Enhancing the user interface for more intuitive controls.

+🛠️ Contributing

+We welcome contributions!
+Feel free to fork this project and open pull requests.
+If you have any ideas for improving the robot’s performance or the software, please don’t hesitate to share!